orbs-network/lean-helix-go/spec/lean-helix-consensus.md

 # LeanHelix Consensus Algo
-> This document describes the LeanHelix plug-in specification, PBFT based algorithm providing block finality, with a randomly per-round selected committee (ordered subset of nodes). \
-> Note: current spec does not involve "selection fairness".
+> This document details the LeanHelix plug-in specification, focusing  on switching between consensus rounds.
+The spec for consensus round is described in [LeanHelixOneHeight](/lean-helix-one-height.md)

 ## Design Notes